kraasch/template_curls-libcurl-option/README.md

 ## Meta

- - Shows use of *curl's* libcurl option.
- - API example from here: http://api.corpora.uni-leipzig.de/ws/swagger-ui.html#/cooccurrences-service/getCooccurrencesUsingGET
+ - The default API is some generic API from Uni Leipzig: https://api.wortschatz-leipzig.de/ws/swagger-ui/index.html